With the right typeface for your brand, words can speak louder than pictures.

-By Luke Woodhouse, Design Director, Ragged Edge
+By Luke Woodhouse, Creative Director, Ragged Edge

 BBC Sport has a new identity.
 A bespoke typeface named after the organisation’s founder and designed for ease of reading on digital platforms, Reith – with its ‘contemporary proportions’ and ‘spartan elegance’ – will be rolled out in stages across the BBC in lieu of the decades-old fonts currently in use.

 They are the latest in a series of big brands that are starting to understand how a unique typeface has the power to communicate so much about them, and they’re going for it.
 Major players like YouTube, Apple, Google, eBay and PayPal have all jumped on board, with typefaces created from scratch, offering them a bespoke brand expression.

 Master type designer Bruno Maag says: “A good typeface is like a well-crafted British or Italian suit: it always looks perfect.”
 I’m inclined to agree.
 When it comes to creating a compelling brand with substance, designing a bespoke typeface is something we love to do.
 It makes the end product so much tighter.
 Yet brand owners are often surprised when we start talking about it, asking: “If you can have an off-the-shelf font, why would you invest in a bespoke one?”

 Here’s the thing.
 There’s a lot more to typefaces than meets the eye, and you certainly need to think beyond Helvetica and Gotham.
 There’s a whole level of psychology attached to the decision process.
 The use of Serif is subliminally associated with traditional brands; Sans Serif is regarded as more contemporary, and a Display Face can really catch your eye.
 You can communicate so much about the personality of your brand simply from a typeface.